intouchg/sketch-plugin/readme.md

 1. Update the version number in the `package.json` and `src/manifest.json`

-2. Add the new plugin version to the `appcast.xml`
+2. Add the new plugin version to the `appcast.xml`, following the existing file naming scheme

 3. Run the `build-prod` npm script